A passage from a conversation between

 Chaya Czernowin and Pia Palme.

-This conversation took place online via zoom conferencing, on 11 May 2020, during the Corona crisis lockdown.
+This conversation took place online on 11 May 2020, during the Corona crisis lockdown.
 The two composers were seated at their private working places, in their respective home studios in Boston, USA and Vienna, Austria.
 As they spoke in front of their computers, both had a view through their windows onto the trees in their backyards.
 Bird sightings repeatedly attracted their attention; they frequently interrupted their conversation to comment on the specific rare birds they observed outside in the trees.
 After an initial exchange about their current situation, the composers turn to a discourse on fragility and vulnerability – a discourse that was originally planned for the research symposium at the Kunstuniversität Graz, in May.
 The dialogue has been only lightly edited to preserve its original character.
 Both composers follow their unfolding flow of thoughts while ambiguities emerge.
 They search and question without veiling their uncertainties – they find their common rhythm in the process of talking.
 Their discourse is punctuated by gaps of silence and contemplation.
-These gaps mirror both the current lockdown situation as well as the very content of the conversation itself.
+These gaps mirror both the lockdown situation at the time, as well as the very content of the conversation itself.

 Transcription: Lena Hengl

 Palme: What are you doing at the moment?
 Can you work at home?

 Czernowin: I work a lot… For me, I mean it is a tragedy what is happening now, but it is also an opportunity to rethink.
 That saves me, because I was supposed to be travelling so much and I have so much music to write… How about you?

 Palme: It keeps changing… Sometimes I feel I can work well, but at other times the uncertainty of the future… Not to know whether the things will actually be performed or not… It’s like I’m missing the second step in the future or… You step on something and then there is nothing…